juaml/junifer/docs/extending/parcellations.rst

 (``name``, ``parcellation_path``, and ``parcels_labels``) as well as one optional keyword argument (``overwrite``).

-The ``name`` of the parcellation is up to you and will the the name that Junifer will use to refer to this particular parcellation.
+The ``name`` of the parcellation is up to you and will be the name that Junifer will use to refer to this particular parcellation.
 You can think of this as being similar to a key in a python dictionary, i.e. a key that is used to obtain and operate on the actual parcellation data.
 This ``name`` must always be a string.